LukaDeka/Personal-Website/content/milestones.md

 +++
 title = "Personal Milestones"
-description = "Personal milestones: an ever-evolving list of personal goals and achievements." template = "milestones.html" date = 2025-08-28 updated = 2025-08-31
+description = "An ever-evolving list of personal goals and achievements: a way to track my achievements and goals." template = "milestones.html" date = 2025-08-28 updated = 2025-09-04
 +++

 ## Purpose